- Smears conservative individuals and organizations as fascists

 In 2003 Berlet contributed a piece to the Southern Poverty Law Center‘s “Intelligence Project” report, in which he: (a) alleged that “hard right” groups were popularizing racism and religious bigotry across the United States, and (b) smeared conservative organizations that did not share his politics as “hate groups.”

 On November 30, 2010 at the University of Wisconsin, Berlet delivered a talk titled “Tea Parties, White Rage, & Right-Wing Populism.”
-One review of the event characterized Berlet’s message as a broadside against “ultra-right activists” who, as the reporter put it, were “recruiting from among the angry ‘Tea Party’ populists and targeting immigrants, people of color, Muslims, Arabs, reproductive rights activists, and LGBT persons [while] spreading anti-Semitic conspiracy theories about economic woes & foreign policy.”
+One Milwaukee Courier preview of the event characterized Berlet’s message as a broadside against “ultra-right activists” who, as the reporter put it, were “recruiting from among the angry ‘Tea Party’ populists and targeting immigrants, people of color, Muslims, Arabs, reproductive rights activists, and LGBT persons [while] spreading anti-Semitic conspiracy theories about economic woes & foreign policy.”
 Berlet’s talk was sponsored by Progressive Students of Milwaukee, the National Lawyers Guild’s Milwaukee Chapter, and Peace Action Wisconsin.

-In 2015 Berlet became editor of the Dissent Newswire, a project of the Defending Dissent Foundation (DDF), where he has seved as both an advisory board member and vice president.
-DDF’s mission is to “protect and advance the right of dissent in the United States” by “alerting local activists to civil liberties threats” and “educating the public, the press and policymakers as to how dissent is crucial to democracy.”
-Other notabale (past and present) DDF board members include Kit Gage, Victor Navasky, and Gore Vidal.
+In 2015 Berlet became editor of the Dissent Newswire, a project of the Defending Dissent Foundation (DDF), where he has served as both an advisory board member and vice president.
+DDF’s stated mission is to “protect and advance the right of dissent in the United States” by “alerting local activists to civil liberties threats” and “educating the public, the press and policymakers as to how dissent is crucial to democracy.”
+Other notable (past and present) DDF board members include Kit Gage, Victor Navasky, and Gore Vidal.

 In addition to his aforementioned activities, Berlet has also: (a) served on the steering committee of the National Committee Against Repressive Legislation, which was founded in 1960 to oppose the anti-Communist efforts of the House Un-American Activities Committee; (b) sat on the board of the Campaign to Defend the Constitution, a Tides Center project formed in 2005 to combat “the growing power of the religious right” and to “fight for the separation of church and state”; (c) served on the board of advisers for such organizations as the Bill of Rights Foundation, the Chicago Committee to Defend the Bill of Rights, the National Committee Against Repressive Legislation, and the Committee to Defend the Constitution; (d) been a member of the left-wing speakers bureau “Speak Out Now!”—along with Angela Davis and other radicals; (e) sat on the editorial advisory board of the journal Totalitarian Movements and Political Religions; (f) conducted workshops for the Institute for Policy Studies; (g) addressed the annual meeting of Americans United for Separation of Church and State; (h) served on the board of the Lexington Network for the Study of America; (i) been a member of the National Writers Union, the ACLU, the Interfaith Alliance, the American Sociological Association, the ECPR Standing Group on Extremism & Democracy, and Investigative Reporters and Editors; and (j) co-founded the National Lawyers Guild’s legal newsletter Police Misconduct & Civil Rights Law Report.